 e. if there is a new application because the purpose of stay changed, such applications can be made from within Turkey,

-Additionally, applications in Turkey can be made regarding decisions or requests of judicial or administrative authorities or applications in the scope of the second paragraph of Article 20 can be made in Turkey.
-If it’s either unreasonable or impossible for the foreigner to leave Turkey, an exception can be made.
+Additionally, applications in Turkey can be made regarding decisions or requests of judicial or administrative authorities or applications in the scope of the second paragraph of Article 20.
+If it’s unreasonable or impossible for the foreigner to leave Turkey, an exception can be made.

 This application can be made by the foreigner themselves or through their legal representative or lawyer.
-In accordance with the provision added to Law No. 6458 with International Workforce Law No. 6735, resident permit applications can also be made through Authorized Intermediaries.[1,3]
+Per the provision added to Law No. 6458 with International Workforce Law No. 6735, resident permit applications can also be made through Authorized Intermediaries.[1,3]

 Residence permit documents are valuable papers under the Law on Valuable Papers No. 210 and are subject to fees determined by the Ministry of Finance.
 The residence permit fee shall be issued and collected under the sixth tariff of Law on Fees No. 492.

 Required Documents For a Residence Permit in Turkey

 When applying for a residence permit in Turkey, there are various documents and information to be submitted.
-First of all, the residence permit application form must be filled and signed by a foreigner and/or their legal representative.
-Photocopy of passport or passport substitute document, four biometric photos, and receipts for payment of residence permit fee and card fee must be provided.
+First, the residence permit application form must be filled and signed by a foreigner and/or their legal representative.
+Photocopy of passport or passport substitute document, four biometric photos, and receipts for payment of residence permit and card fees must be provided.
 A document proving the individual having sufficient and regular financial means for the time period of the permit and valid health insurance is required.

-For all types of residence permits, the address, telephone number, and e-mail information stated by the applicant must be up to date.
-In case the address information changes during the residence permit, The Provincial Directorate of Migration Management and the Provincial Directorate of Civil Registration and Citizenship shall be notified by submitting necessary documents in twenty workdays.
+For all types of residence permits, the applicant’s address, telephone number, and e-mail information must be up to date.
+If the address information changes during the residence permit, The Provincial Directorate of Migration Management and the Provincial Directorate of Civil Registration and Citizenship shall be notified by submitting necessary documents in twenty workdays.